searchintelligence/sidt/README.md

         })
 ```

+# Utility Examples

-## XLWriter
+### XLWriter

-### Writes dataframes to clean excel files with advanced sheet-wise formatting options and an automatically generated contents page with navigation.
+Writes dataframes to clean excel files with advanced sheet-wise formatting options and an automatically generated contents page with navigation.
 Three examples of differing complexity given below.

 ```python
 import pandas as pd